 So if you do it in two days, the total budget, for your journey from Dharchula to Panchachuli Base Camp and vice versa, should exceed no more than 2000 Rupees.
 Reaching Dharchula (from New Delhi) takes 780 Rupees, each way, in a direct, overnight bus.

 My Journey And Costs

-I took 4 days to complete the journey.
-Did it solo and while sleeping in my own tent.
+I took 4 days to complete the journey and I Did it solo and while camping throughout the journey.
 Nangling turned out to be the first overnight destination where locals helped me camp inside the PWD premises (the company which is constructing the roads in the area).
-In the process, a local family invited me for dinner.
+In the process, a local family invited me to dinner.

 The next two nights (in Dhuktu) saw a similar trend, where locals helped me find a perfect camping place and invited me for dinners and lunches.
 It turned out that in 4 days, I only paid for my meals twice.
 One, when I was in the taxi from Dharchula to Nagling; second when I was in the taxi from Nagling to Dharchula.
 Darma valley surprised me for its hospitality.
 Throughout my journey, I ate for free.
 Local guides showed me around, without accepting money.
 Everyone seemed much affable and happy to speak to tourists.
 Kumaoni people, in Darma valley, had a different way of welcoming tourists.

 Read more about My Journey Into Darma Valley

 Since I was carrying my tent, and mostly ate at local people’s house, I survived 4 days in less than 800 Rupees.
 600, out of which, was directly paid for two taxi rides between Dharchula and Nagling.